TareqNewazShahriar/Improve-Your-Code/README.md

     <input id="port-names" type="Text" class="textcenter block bg-whitish" value="@string.Join(", ", @ModelList.First().SomeString)" />
 }
 ```

-Problems:
+The change is only in ```value``` attribute but the entire tag is duplicated.
+So the problem is-

-1. If we have any change on the `class` or etc, we will have to do that on both blocks.
+* If we have any change on anywhere other than value attribute, we will have to keep it in mind that we will have to do that on both blocks.
-2. The change is only in ```value``` attribute but entire tag is duplicated.

 **IMPROVED**